Kumon Logo

 Kumon LogoKumon Logo PNG

 The Kumon logo symbolizes the learning process based on a child’s independent efforts.
-The emblem promotes ideas of consistency, gradual progress, positive emotions for developing abilities, and love for learning in children.
+The emblem promotes ideas of consistency, gradual progress, positive emotions as children develop abilities, and a love of learning.

 Kumon: Brand overview

 Kumon offers workbooks for daily 30-minute developmental sessions suitable for children from 2 years old until the end of school.
 The program is available in 50 countries.
-The Kumon logo unites math and English language tasks of various difficulty levels.
+The Kumon logo unites math and English-language tasks at various difficulty levels.

 The year of the foundation is considered to be 1955.
-It was then that a Japanese math teacher, who created the teaching materials, opened the first learning center in Osaka.
-However, the workbooks themselves were developed much earlier for the founder’s son.
+Then, a Japanese math teacher who created the teaching materials opened the first learning center in Osaka.
+However, the workbooks were developed much earlier for the founder’s son.
 In 1958, a university was established.
 The center in Tokyo opened seven years later (1962).
 Subsequently, branches were opened in the United States and Europe.

 Meaning and History